 - As soon as they come out of the oven, transfer the peppers into a bowl and cover it with plastic wrap.
 Let it sit for 10-15 minutes.

-- Meanwhile, peel the skins off the peppers and transfer them into the bowl of a food processor.
+- Peel the skins off the peppers and transfer them into the bowl of a food processor.
 Add in the garlic cloves, rest of the olive oil, lemon zest, lemon juice, cumin, paprika, cayenne pepper, salt, and now-cooled walnuts.
 Process until smooth, but still chunky.

 - Taste for seasoning and add if necessary.
 Place the dip in a bowl and garnish it with fresh chopped parsley and a couple of walnut pieces.
 Serve it with pita bread, chips, or crackers of your choice.